data-provider/website/docs/basics-queries.md

 When we use the `query` method of a selector, we must provide an object as first argument.
 The value of the object will be received in the `selector function` as last argument.
 Read the [Selector API page](api-selector.md) for further info.

+We are also going to give to the selector an id, and an initial state.
+Doing it, we avoid extra work in our views to check the data format during the first render, before the data has been fetched.
+(The `data` property of the selector will contain an empty array from the initialization).

 So, let's change the selector:

 ```javascript